jshook/metagener/metagener-core/docs/function_graph.md

 ![Runtime Function Graph](graph2.png "Separated Function Graph" "width:450px;float:left;")

 Applying both of these ideas to the above graph yields the one shown here.
 This not only represents the logically separated function pipelines, but also the way that they will be composed at runtime.

+## Function Parameters

+So far, the examples are more about composed functions or processing pipelines, depending on your vantage point.
+These examples have not shown real functions that you might use in a practical function graph.
+The following example will show a practical generator graph.
+At this stage, the example syntax will drop the input type, since it is implicit in the result of the feeder function.
+More importantly, this one will show the initial parameters of each function.

+## Function Parameters

+So far, the examples are more about composed functions or processing pipelines, depending on your vantage point.
+These examples have not shown real functions that you might use in a practical function graph.
+The following example will show a practical generator graph.
+At this stage, the example syntax will drop the input type, since it is implicit in the result of the feeder function.
+More importantly, this one will show the initial parameters of each function.

 ## Goals